alessandroMazza1989/KPwikiJsTest/certification/tibco/mashery/tca.md

 B. **Create an API Definition**
 C. Create an API Domain
 D. Specify the HTTP Method

-## In TIBCO Mashery Local, where can you create and manage APIs?

-A. Developer Portal
-B. Report dashboard
-C. Configuration Manager
-D. Control Center

-## Select 2 schemas that TIBCO Mashery methods are based on.
-Choose 2 answers

-A. JSON
-B. SOAP
-C. WSDL
-D. XML

-## An API Definition can have more than one endpoint.
-A. false
-B. true

-## What contains a unique combination of paths, protocols, rules, and accessible methods?

-A. API Domains
-B. Endpoints
-C. HTTP Headers
-D. API Definitions

-## Select the 2 default options when you define an API key in TIBCO Cloud Mashery.
-Choose 2 answers

-A. Key location
-B. Request body
-C. HTTP header
-D. Parameters

 ## You can connect Software as a Service (SaaS) apps, integrate back-end and on-premises apps, and develop lightweight apps directly using the browser all in the cloud.